New content added regularly! Check back often for the latest Thailand travel guides and tips!

 Question Key Answer

 How long can I stay without a visa?
-Visa-free entry grants 60 days for 90+ nationalities -- see details
+Visa-free entry currently grants 60 days for 90+ nationalities, but is being reduced to 30 days (date TBD) -- see details

 Can I extend my stay?
 Yes, a visa extension of 30 days costs 1,900 THB at any immigration office -- extension guide